Coherent sheaves on surfaces, COHAs and deformed $W_{1+\infty}$-algebras: Action on Hilbert schemes

 \begin{proof} Since the morphism $\RCoh^{\geq 2}_{1,-n\delta} \to \Pic$ is $\Pic^{cl}$-equivariant, we have

-The classical truncation of $\RHilb_n$ parametrizes inclusions of colength $n$ ideal sheaves $\mathcal{I} \to \mathcal{O}_{S}$.
+The classical truncation of $\RHilb_n$ parametrizes colength $n$ ideal subsheaves $\mathcal{I} \subset \mathcal{O}_{S}$.
 It is smooth and of dimension $2n-1$.
 The stack $\RHilb_n$ is quasi-smooth.
 Part (a) follows using the fact that a quasi-smooth derived stack with smooth classical truncation and whose virtual dimension coincides with that of its classical truncation is underived.